-The new guns immediately gave the Italian Navy in 1874 to arm their new battleships, Duilio and Dandolo.
-This immediately gave them superior fire power over the Royal Navy’s HMS Inflexible which was being built in 1874 and more worryingly, would allow the Italian ships to bombard Malta whilst staying out of range of the 12.6ins (320mm) guns on that island.
-Since 1869 Malta had become a key strategic position in the Mediterranean following the opening of the Suez Canal.
-This was of concern to the Royal Navy because Francesco Crispi, an Italian statesman ranked at the time with Bismarck, Gladstone and Salisbury and a driving force in the Italian reunification of 1871 had called Malta ‘Italia irredenta’, ‘Unredeemed Italy’, in other words he considered Malta should be part of the now unified Italy.
+The new guns immediately gave the Italian Navy superior firepower over the Royal Navy’s HMS Inflexible which was being built in 1874 and more worryingly, would allow the Italian ships to bombard Malta whilst staying out of range of the 12.6ins guns on that island.
+Following the opening of the Suez Canal in 1869, Malta had occupied a key strategic position in the Mediterranean.
+The new Italian guns were of concern to the Royal Navy because Francesco Crispi, an Italian statesman ranked at the time with Bismarck, Gladstone and Salisbury and a driving force in the Italian reunification of 1871 had called Malta ‘Italia irredenta’, ‘Unredeemed Italy’, in other words, he considered that Malta should be part of the now unified Italy.

-Meanwhile Gibraltar, equally strategically positioned controlling the entrance to the Mediterranean and hence all shipping that had left the Suez Canal bound for the Atlantic and shipping intending to use the canal bound for the Far East, asked for some big guns as well.
+Meanwhile, Gibraltar equally strategically positioned controlling the entrance to the Mediterranean and hence all shipping that had left the Suez Canal bound for the Atlantic and shipping intending to use the canal bound for the Far East, asked for some big guns as well.
 Malta lost two of its weapons to Gibraltar.

 Construction of the Gibraltar guns started in 1878.
 The first was delivered in December 1882 and was ready in July 1883 and the second was delivered in March 1883 and mounted by September the same year.